zama-ai/concrete/docs/core-features/extensions.md

 ```

 {% hint style="danger" %}
-Only 2D maxpooling without padding and up to 15-bits is currently supported.
+**Concrete** only supports 2D maxpooling without padding and up to 15 bits currently.
 {% endhint %}

 ## fhe.array(...)

-Allows you to create encrypted arrays:
+You can create encrypted arrays:

 ```python
 import numpy as np